duttashi/duttashi.github.io/_posts/2017-02-08-predicting-rubber-yield-case-study.md

 **B. Data visualization**: visualizing data in pursuit of finding relationship between predictors

-Since the predictors are continuous in nature, we begin by univariate data visualization by using density plots.
-These are shown in text box 7 below.
+Since the predictors are continuous in nature, we begin by univariate data visualization.
 Here, we will be using the `%>%` or the pipe operator from the `magrittr` package (Bache & Wickham, 2014) and `select` statement from the `dplyr package` (Wickham & Francois, 2015) to visualize all the predictors excluding Year.

 	> library(magrittr)